RongYiqun/UNSW-COMP9415-computer-graphics/README.md

 To run a 3d scene,compile and exexute the World.java under the /src/unsw/graphics/world/ folder with worlds json (res/worlds) file specified.

+you can check the basic scene under the photo folder.

  In the basic part: